 - Well, do I really need to pass maintenance once a half-year?
 But why, if it’s working fine?

-– I was doing some drift, skr-skr-skr-bang you know 🙂 And now when I try to brake I feel that I don’t have clutch with the road.
+- I was doing some drift, skr-skr-skr-bang you know :) And now when I try to brake I feel that I don’t have a clutch with the road.

 - Also I put mid-grade gasoline instead of premium one, is that ok?

-– Why do I need to change the oil?
-I’ve already filled it, no need to change!
+- Why do I need to change the oil?
+I’ve already filled it, no need to change it!

 How it usually happens?

-So happy client comes home thinking: “Now I’ll do some stuff on my brand new car!”, deploys the site to the server following instructions.
+So happy client comes home thinking: “Now I’ll do some stuff on my brand new car!”, and deploys the site to the server following instructions.
 He/she launched it and everything is working fine.
-People began entering on it, as he/she posted the information about his/her new website on every social network profile he/she has.
-Several days passed by, all was just fine, but suddenly… something is wrong.
-Site is slow, then users started complaining about randomly appearing errors and the site just stopped working correctly at all.
+People began entering it, as he/she posted information about his/her new website on every social network profile he/she has.
+Several days passed by, and all was just fine, but suddenly… something is wrong.
+The site is slow, then users started complaining about randomly appearing errors and the site just stopped working correctly at all.

-So wat happened?
-In many various cases we face handoff process didn’t finish correctly, as the client didn’t had enough information about the required specs, metrics, hardware, etc. Nobody told him/her about them, just like no one told the happy car buyer that this baby needs 10 litres of machine oil each time it passes 1000 kilometers.
+So what happened?
+In many various cases, we face a handoff process that didn't finish correctly, as the client didn’t have enough information about the required specs, metrics, hardware, etc. Nobody told him/her about them, just like no one told the happy car buyer that this baby needs 10 liters of machine oil each time it passes 1000 kilometers.

 Actual maintenance role

-Server maintenance is a complex term consisting from numerous actions that are done in order to prevent errors from happening and deal with them at their source, before they become a real problem.
-So what features should you consider in order to run you business without any issues?
+Server maintenance is a complex term consisting from numerous actions that are done in order to prevent errors from happening and deal with them at their source before they become a real problem.
+So what features should you consider in order to run your business without any issues?
 Most of them are listed below.
-Each of them is very important and ignoring at least single one of them can cause problems that might evolve into money, revenue or even sensitive business data loss.
+Each of them is very important and ignoring at least a single one of them can cause problems that might evolve into money, revenue, or even sensitive business data loss.

-Server’s specs required for correct operation of website/app
+Server’s specs required for the correct operation of website/app

-Testing, realized on single local machine (don’t consider this words as compilation for every development studio and freelance developer; recently we encounter less and less of such cases, but they’re still in place) with single user in the DB, without any load went fine and without any errors.
-But in no case, we can say that it simulates real system’s behaviour!
+Testing, realized on a single local machine (don’t consider these words as a compilation for every development studio and freelance developer; recently we encounter fewer and fewer of such cases, but they’re still in place) with a single user in the DB, without any load went fine and without any errors.
+But in no case, we can say that it simulates the real system’s behavior!
 Sadly only a few understand it, but recently I began meeting more and more technically-savvy people.
-Or just people who teach themselves on their own mistakes 😀
+Or just people who teach themselves on their own mistakes :D

-How can you catch what happened to your server / website, if it began to decelerate or just went down for no reason?
-And how we can prevent such situation from happening in future?
-You can find the answer on these questions can be found in one of our previous articles, where we’re talking about correct monitoring system organization.
+How can you catch what happened to your server/website, if it began to decelerate or just went down for no reason?
+And how we can prevent such a situation from happening in the future?
+You can find the answer to these questions can be found in one of our previous articles, where we're talking about correct monitoring system organization.